Basic HTTP Auth Mock

 For simplicity, MockMotor doesn't require any authentication for incoming calls.
 However, sometimes the authentication exchange is the part that we need to test.

 No problem, let's simulate the Basic HTTP Auth logic.

 What is Basic HTTP Auth

-Basic HTTP Auth is one of the ways to authenticate a web request.
-It is one of the most popular authentication methods because of its simplicity.
-It sends a username and a password with each request.
+Basic HTTP Auth is one of the simplest ways to authenticate a web request.
+It sends a username and a password encoded (but not encrypted!) with each request.

 A classic, two-request Basic HTTP Auth exchange goes like this: